LLM-Evaluation-s-Always-Fatiguing/leaf-playground-webui/README.md

 Once your component is developed, register it within the `getProcessingVisualizationComponent` function located in `src/app/processing/[taskId]/page.tsx`.
 This is done by adding a case statement for the scene name.

+### Add Scene-Specific Result Report Components

+For displaying custom Scene result components in the Report section of the result page, the component must be defined either as a `ResultReportFunctionComponent` or a `ResultReportClassComponent`.
+This is dependent on the implementation approach.
+Registration of these components occurs within the `getSpecializedReportComponents` function found in `src/app/result/[taskId]/page.tsx`, following the validation process by `checkMetrics`.

 ### Make WebUI Bundle

 To make a production-ready bundle, run the following command: